tsanhan/dotnet-dating-app/README.md

-Adding the likes component:
+Adding pagination for the likes:
-go to the lists.component.ts
+* to add pagination for the like, we'll start with the UserParams.cs, go there
+* now that we have pagination in the API, w'll add it in the client.

-we see the list but they should be paginated. up next: paginate the likes in the API.
+up next: implement the pagination in the client.